GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 But with great disto comes great responsibility.

 Want new infrastructure?
-Invest in it at RoboFund, and reap the benefits in financial return on the work performed, rather than paying taxes forever for the "right to use and traverse public space."
+Invest in it at RoboFund, and reap the benefits in financial return on the work performed, rather than paying taxes forever.

 I have this idea for an elevated train loop around Albuquerque.
 Maybe if I pitched it to bondholders via RoboFund, it'd get built.

-### U.0.1 Bondholder Responsibilities
+### U.0 Bondholder Responsibilities

 To decrease tax burdens, ease the transition, and keep the peace, the Bondholders agree to a few key terms.

+The next mechanism defines how responsibility and compassion are automated.

 ### U.0.1 DistoTrusts